CYYJL/LS2Net/README.md

 The corresponding sentence in the original manuscript was:

-> Furthermore, in the decoder, we carefully design a Multi-Receptive Field Coarse-to-Fine Module (MRCFM), which balances coarse- and fine-grained information by integrating features from different receptive fields.
-Through a multi-branch structure, MRCFM provides diverse feature representations, enabling more precise boundary delineation and alleviating the issue of blurry edges, as shown in Fig.2.
+Furthermore, in the decoder, we carefully design a Multi-Receptive Field Coarse-to-Fine Module (MRCFM), which balances coarse- and fine-grained information by integrating features from different receptive fields.
+Through a multi-branch structure, MRCFM provides diverse feature representations, enabling more precise boundary delineation and alleviating the issue of blurry edges, > as shown in Fig.2.

-In the current main manuscript, the figure citation was commented out as follows:

-The figure and its corresponding citation are preserved here as supplementary material for editorial reference.
 ---

 ## II.
 Supplementary Materials from Related Work